Ejection fraction refers to how much blood the heart pumps out during a contraction. An abnormal ejection fraction can be a sign of heart failure.

 Low ejection fraction

-An ejection fraction of 40% or under is low.
+An ejection fraction of

 A low ejection fraction is another sign of heart failure or cardiomyopathy, which is a disease of the heart muscle.

 In people with a low ejection fraction, the heart is not able to pump enough blood out of the heart to meet the body’s needs.

 Some signs of a low ejection fraction include:

 Some doctors consider an ejection fraction of